THE EVENTS AT GEORGIA STATE

-Georgia State University will present four full evenings, Tuesday 3/25- Friday 3/28, of science video screenings from filmmakers all over the world.
-Each program will focus on a different theme including: The Natural World, The Human Condition, Our Technological Future, Science and Society, and Beyond Earth.
-Between presentations GSU Science Faculty and filmmakers will offer insights into the films’ subject matter and its production.
+Georgia State University will present three full evenings, of science-themed documentaries from filmmakers all over the world.
+Each program will focus on a different theme including: The Human Condition, Fantastic Fauna, and Sustainability.
+Between presentations GSU Science Faculty and special guests will offer insights into the films’ subject matter and its scientific relevance to our community.

 Born of age-old concepts that energy exists beyond our normal perception, “dragon lines” are imagined pathways of electromagnetism and “life force” creating a web across the surface of the planet.
 Visiting artist, Duncan Laurie, leads Dragonline Studio, home to projects that create Sonoforms – electronic music compositions based on subtle voltages from electrodes on rocks and plants.
 Now we wonder, are these Sonoforms tapping into some intrinsic natural force produced by these objects?
 What have we learned about these phenomena through science?
 Does our scientific knowledge influence our experience of artistic Sonoforms, or does the art stand for itself?
 Join the Fusion Gallery at Whitespace for mysterious musical renderings and lively discussion about fusing natural and man-made aesthetics, as Dragonline travels to Atlanta.
 Hosted by Georgia State’s Craig Dongoski.